What exactly is the applied-for mark in your trademark application?

 What is a trademark application drawing?

 A little background into the old-school days of trademark filings would help.
 It might seem like the dinosaur ages, but there was a time when trademark applications were filed by paper with the USPTO.
 The drawing was a separate page of the trademark application dedicated to showing the exact mark being applied for.
 If a word mark (standard characters) was sought, the drawing would simply consist of the wording typed out, typically in all uppercase letters.
 Otherwise, the trademark application drawing would show a stylized design mark, usually in black-and-white (i.e., no color claim.)

 Nowadays, with practically all trademark applications being filed electronically through the USPTO website, there is no drawing page per se.
-Instead, electronic trademark applications have a “drawing” in the sense that the mark needs to be either typed out (for a word mark) in the online trademark application form, or uploaded as a JPG file (for a design mark).
-Note that every trademark application has a drawing, even when a word mark is sought to be registered.
+Instead, electronic trademark applications have a “drawing” in the sense that the mark needs to be either typed out (for a word mark) or uploaded as a JPG file (for a design mark).
+Every trademark application has a drawing, even when a word mark is sought to be registered.

 What happens when specimens do not match the drawing of the trademark?

 The problem arises when specimens of use submitted in a trademark application do not match the mark as applied for.
 A mismatch between the specimens and the drawing occurs when the specimens show a mark that is not a substantially exact representation of the drawing.

 What is a substantially exact representation?

 The presence of “substantially” in this standard provides some welcomed flexibility for the trademark applicant.
 A bit of wiggle room may be allowed for specimens that show a minor alteration of the mark, such as an added comma.

 What are examples of specimens that do not match the applied-for trademark?